DanielHuynh611/Sales-Performance-Analysis/README.md

 - **Music, Movies & Audiobooks**: $566K revenue

+(Figure 3)

 **Market Insights:**

-- Despite **increased digital entertainment consumption** (McKinsey, 2020)—with **49% of consumers watching more content, 36% gaming more, and 31% reading more** (Figure 3)— VoltEdge’s entertainment-related categories performed poorly.
+- Despite **increased digital entertainment consumption** (McKinsey, 2020)—with **49% of consumers watching more content, 36% gaming more, and 31% reading more** (Figure 4)— VoltEdge’s entertainment-related categories performed poorly.
 This highlights a **misalignment in marketing and product positioning** that needs to be addressed.

 *Figure 3: 2020 sales by product category*